victordlp8/desktop-orbits/README.md

 - [polarCoords2] - C++ polar form vectors simple class

 ## Installation
+Unlock desktop icons.
+[Quick tutorial if you don't know how]

 Download the *_READY.zip file on the version release of your choice.
 Unzip the file and execute the executable.